sjbennett123/polarlarp/content/current_writeups/get_to_the_choppa/_index.md

 plotline: Reforge Foereaver
 requirements: Open for Business module has been ran

-description: Balor has had a vision of the first shard of Foereaver in the Mausoleum of Fallen Heroes just past a room of black horned monsters in a room with snoring.
-The players can aquire this piece of Foereaver by going on a special run of the Mausoleam of Fallen heroes.
+description: Balor had a vision of the first shard of Foereaver in the Mausoleum of Fallen Heroes.
+The shard is in a room with snoring past a room of black horned monsters.
+The players can aquire this shardof Foereaver by going on a special run of the Mausoleam of Fallen heroes.

 synopsis:   The Mausoleum of Fallen Heroes is now open!
-Balor Ironleaf has had a vision of a piece of the Artifact weapon Foereaver in the Dungeon just past “just past a room of black horned monsters” (Floor 3) in a room with loud snoring.
-Balor comes to the players after the opening of the Mausoleum and tasks them with retrieving the shard of Foereaver for the quest to reforge it and will reward them.
+Balor Ironleaf has had a vision of a piece of the artifact weapon Foereaver in the Dungeon just past “just past a room of black horned monsters” (Floor 3) in a room with loud snoring.
+Balor offers a reward to the players after the opening of the Mausoleum and for them retrieving the shard of Foereaver.

 outcomes:
   - The PCs defeat 3 floors of the Mausoleum and the side passage to get the shard of Foereaver
   - The PCs fail to retrieve the shard of Foereaver and it will remain till it is recovered but may move deeper with passing events